niconathanson/qsys-eq-importer/README.md

 and a single transposed digit is very hard to spot afterwards.

-Q-Sys can import IIR biquad coefficients, but that path produces a block whose filters can no longer be nudged by hand — no good during commissioning, when the whole point is to sit in the room and adjust by ear.
+Q-Sys can import IIR biquad coefficients, but that path produces a block whose filters can no longer be nudged by hand, which is no good during commissioning, when the whole point is to sit in the room and adjust by ear.

 This plugin takes the third route: it reads your filter list and writes it into an